 Claudio is playing with a Harmonic while being recorded with a super-cardioid microphone.

 When recording with the Harmonic, it is suggested to use a condenser microphone which attenuates noise and has a wide frequency response for a remarkable quality of sound.
+For the best quality recording of Harmonics with notes on the bottom shell, we recommend using at least an additional microphone that points from the ground to the bottom shell notes or two microphones on each side at a similar height to the rubber ring and pointing to the instrument.

 It is advisable not to expose the Harmonic to extremely high or low temperatures, sudden changes in heat or direct sunlight.
 Do not apply any pressure to the tone fields.
 Do not let the Harmonic drop from your lap or at any height.
 Do not store anything inside of the Harmonic inner chamber.
-Do not store any type of cloth between de playing surface and the Protection Cover.
+Do not store any type of cloth between the playing surface and the Protection Cover.
 Do not hit the Harmonic inner or outer surface and avoid accidentally hitting it against something hard, or any objects falling on it.

 Always place the Protection Cover on the playing surface of the Harmonic when stored in the Soft Backpack, this will protect it against external shocks (the Protection Cover does not protect the outer rim of the Harmonic but only the playing surface).

-The upper and lower shells are joined by specialized thermal welding with some glass properties and help the instruments sound.
+The upper and lower shells are joined by specialized thermal welding with some glass properties which help the instruments sound.
 Therefore, be careful and avoid any vertical external shocks when the Harmonic is inside or outside the Soft Backpack.

 Panart 1st gen retuned by our team at Harmonic Art

-Our combined and specialized thermal process produces a hardened layer on the steel of the Harmonic, and it also protects against rust.
+Our combined and specialized thermal process produces a hardened layer on the steel on the Harmonic, and it also protects against rust.
 It is essential in creating a high-quality sound sculpture.
 The Harmonic is a musical piece of art to be enjoyed for numerous years.
 The result is an instrument with a perfectly soft yet durable, and long-lasting sound.

-It is of importance to keep the surface qualities of the Harmonic in the best external conditions possible.
+It is important to keep the surface qualities of the Harmonic in the best external conditions possible.
 Only clean oil should be used to prevent unwanted development of rust, and similarly, remove any dust or dirt that may be present.
 For desired results, use an untreated microfiber cloth to keep the Harmonic clean and oiled.

 IMPORTANT NOTE: The Harmonic Master instruments are made of black coated Stainless Steel with inherent rust resistance.
 For this reason, maintenance with oil is not necessary.

 For clean oil, we recommend brands such as Froglube, Ballistol, 3-IN-ONE, preferably liquid/wipes or some similar oil for multiple uses.
 Apply the oil gently over the entire playing surface of the Harmonic.
 The primary purpose of the oil is to provide an extra protective layer against rust and to keep the steel looking as good as new and shiny.
-Apply the oil every certain several days or weeks, depending on the use of Harmonic, or when the surface begins to feel somewhat dry.
+Apply the oil every several days or weeks, depending on the use of Harmonic, or when the surface begins to feel somewhat dry.

 If you live near the ocean, it is particularly important to clean and oil the Harmonic more frequently, considering the significant concentration of salt and moisture conditions in the environment.